About LLC and TLC

 Residents of the Recreation Nation Community are students who have an interest in any of the various recreational opportunities UNE offers including outdoor recreation, on-campus intramural sports, and club sports.
 This community is directly connected with staff members in Outdoor Recreation and Club Sports/Intramurals who will introduce students to the many opportunities for recreation at UNE and beyond.
 These students will have the chance to explore Maine’s beauty, compete for an intramural championship t-shirt, and, simply put, have fun with others who share a common interest.

 - Applications can be found online.
 To access the application please visit the housing website and log in with your Nor’Easter log in.
-Not sure what your Nor’Easter login is? look it up.
+If you are not sure what your Nor’Easter login is you can look it up.

 - Questions?
 Call (207) 602-2687 or email us at email@example.com.

-For more information, contact Jimmy Riley, coordinator of the First Year Experience at (207) 602-2687 or firstname.lastname@example.org.
+For more information, contact Gracie Nilsson, coordinator of the First Year Experience, at (207) 602-2687 or firstname.lastname@example.org.